Points of the compass: Half- and quarter-points

 Compass roses very rarely named the fractional points and only showed small, unlabelled markers as a guide for helmsmen.

+Maritime Use

+Prior to the modern three-figure method of describing directions (using the 360° of a circle), the 32-point compass was used for directions on most ships, especially among European crews.
+The smallest unit of measure recognized was 'one point', 1/32 of a circle, or 11 1/4°.
+In the mariner's exercise of "boxing the compass", all thirty-two points of the compass are named in clockwise order.
+This exercise became more significant as navigation improved and the half- and quarter-point system increased the number of directions to include in the 'boxing'.
+Points remained the standard unit until switching to the three-figure degree method.
+These points were also used for relative measurement, so that an obstacle might be noted as 'two points off the starboard bow', meaning two points clockwise of straight ahead, 22 1/2° This relative measurement may still be used in shorthand on modern ships, especially for handoffs between outgoing and incoming helmsmen, as the loss of granularity is less significant than the brevity and simplicity of the summary.

 128 compass directions

 The table below shows how each of the 128 directions are named.
 The first two columns give the number of points and degrees clockwise from north.
 The third gives the equivalent bearing to the nearest degree from north or south towards east or west.
 The "CW" column gives the fractional-point bearings increasing in the clockwise direction and "CCW" counterclockwise.
 The final three columns show three common naming conventions: No "by" avoids the use of "by" with fractional points.
 Colour coding shows whether each of the three naming systems matches the "CW" or "CCW" column.